-- Joins the vagus nerve; based on function, this is not a true part of the accessory nerve, and will not be discussed further
+Cranial nucleus: joins the vagus nerve; based on function, this is not a true part of the accessory nerve, and will not be discussed further.

-- This lateral aspect of the ventral horn appears continuous with the nucleus ambiguus of the medulla oblongata
+Spinal nucleus: lower motor neurons clustered in the lateral aspect of the ventral horn of the superior cervical cord (C1-C6).
+This lateral aspect of the ventral horn appears continuous with the nucleus ambiguus of the medulla oblongata.

 Fibres exiting this nucleus from these spinal levels exit the superior cervical cord and lower medulla at the post-olivary sulcus.
-As some roots begin arising below the skull, CN IX is the only cranial nerve that enters the skull – passing through the foramen magnum.
+As some roots begin arising below the skull, CN XI is the only cranial nerve that enters the skull passing through the foramen magnum.

 It then courses inferolaterally with CNs IX and X to reach the jugular foramen.
 Here, it transiently interacts with the cranial portion of the accessory nuclear complex.
 It then passes through the jugular foramen.